Iran jails French national for 8 years over alleged spying | DW | 25.01.2022

 Briere is among more than a dozen Western citizens held In Iran.
 Activists, who describe them as hostages, claim they are detained at the behest of the powerful Revolutionary Guards to extract concessions from the West.

-The trial comes as the United States and parties to Iran's 2015 nuclear deal seek to revive the pact after then-US President Donald Trump withdrew his country from the agreement in 2018.
+The trial comes as the United States and parties to Iran's 2015 nuclear deal seek to revive the pact after US President Donald Trump withdrew his country from the agreement in 2018.

-Among those being held are nationals from all 3 European powers involved in the talks on Tehran's nuclear program — Britain, France and Germany.
+Among those being held are nationals from all three European powers involved in the talks on Tehran's nuclear program: Britain, France and Germany.

 They include a British-Iranian worker for the Thomson Reuters Foundation, Nazanin Zaghari-Ratcliffe, who has been held in Iran on strongly contested spying charges.